bokeh/bokeh/README.md

 ----

 [Bokeh](https://bokeh.org) is an interactive visualization library for modern web browsers.
-It provides elegant, concise construction of versatile graphics, and affords high-performance interactivity over large or streaming datasets.
-Bokeh can help anyone who would like to quickly and easily make interactive plots, dashboards, and data applications.
+It provides concise construction of versatile graphics and high-performance interactivity across large or streaming datasets.
+Anyone who wants to create interactive charts, dashboards, and data apps quickly and simply may do so with the aid of Bokeh.

 <table>
 <tr>